 - Provides training using actual on-the job situations so graduates have the skills and competencies needed for entry-level employment;

 - Ensures only relevant equipment and materials are used in the training of students; and

 - Hires qualified instructors and staff.

 Excelsior Healthcare Academy EHA is approved by the Illinois Board of Higher Education Division of Private Business and Vocational Schools.
-Additional information may be obtained by contacting the Illinois Board of Higher Education Division of Private Business and Vocational Schools, 431 East Adams, Second Floor, Springfield, IL 62701-1404.
+Additional information may be obtained by contacting the Illinois Board of Higher Education Division of Private Business and Vocational Schools, 1 N. Old State Capitol Plaza, Suite 333, Springfield, Illinois

 IDPH is the licensing agency for the CNA program and the Phlebotomy program has no licensing Agency